eduardovalias/PongGame/README.md

 # PongGame
-A pong game using p5.js library made for my programming language class
+A pong game using p5.js library made for my CG class